scala/docs.scala-lang/_overviews/FAQ/index.md

 That said, these gaps are getting narrower every month.
 Plenty of books are available, a rich library ecosystem already exists, and there are more and more jobs using Scala 3.
 You should strongly consider learning Scala 3.
-Yes, it's still fairly new, released in 2021.
+It's still fairly new, released in 2021.
 But it's the future, and it's the best version for falling in love with the language and everything it has to offer.

 ### Where are Scala jobs advertised?